-- (1) The Minister may, at the applicant's request, decide to treat the application as if it were separate mining lease applications to allow them to be decided under this part or part 7, as the Minister considers appropriate. - (2) However, a certificate of application under section 252127 can not be issued for either application until the relevant requirements for making the application have been complied with. - (3) The applicant may amend each application to comply with the requirements.
+- to allow them to be decided under this part or part 7, as the Minister considers appropriate. - (2) However, a certificate of application under section 252 can not be issued for either application until the relevant requirements for making the application have been complied with. - (3) The applicant may amend each application to comply with the requirements.